handshake-org/hsd-ledger/docs/cli.md

 $ ./bin/hsd-ledger createaddress -n regtest
 ```

-You will be asked to confirm that the address shown in the terminal matches the
+You will be asked to verify that the address shown in the terminal matches the
 address shown on your Ledger Nano S.

 #### Fund your account